 Here are some of the most common industry-specific use cases:

-• VoIP for Small Business supports flexible work setups, out of business hours communication with clients and access to professional features built for growing teams.
+- VoIP for Fast-Moving Business supports flexible work setups, out of business hours communication with clients and access to professional features built for growing teams.

 VoIP vs Traditional Phone Systems